highcharts/connectors-morningstar/docs/connectors/creating-your-first-chart.md

 ### Step 2: Configure the Investment Details Connector

 Now create `demo.js`.
 Because loading data is asynchronous, we will build the chart inside an `async` function and call it at the end of the file.
-The `InvestmentsConnector` describes a single security, and you choose what you want to know about it by naming one or more of available **converters**:
+The `InvestmentsConnector` describes a single security, and you choose what you want to know about it by naming one or more of the available **converters**:

 ```js
 async function createChart () {